-The Respect for Dignity in Daily Life Index comprises 24 items divided into four domains: participant behavior, community member behavior, household member behavior, and institutional service provider behavior.
+The Respect for Dignity in Daily Life Index comprises 24 items divided into four domains:

+participant behavior, community member behavior, household member behavior, and institutional service provider behavior.

-As with the Project Respect for Participant Dignity Scale, the items are assessed using a 5-point Likert scale, asking the respondent the extent to which they agree or disagree with each statement about their experience of respect for human dignity.
+As with the Project Respect for Participant Dignity Scale, the items are assessed using a 5-point Likert scale, asking the respondents how much they agree or disagree with each statement about their experience of respect for human dignity.